• Home

 Switching from fleet to allowance?

-Your company has a fleet.
+Let’s say your company has a fleet.
 You’re getting tired of personal use piling up, out of control fuel spend and employees not treating cars well.
 Maybe you have some doubts about accounting for those vehicle expenses yourself?
 Or maybe you have a suspicion that company cars for your sales reps aren’t the lowest cost option?
 So, you’re looking for fleet alternatives.

 When looking for a fleet alternative, you probably read about a car allowance program or someone told you about theirs.
 From what you picked up, it seemed super simple—simpler than your fleet program—and easy to run.
 All driving employees receive the same amount each month.
 Plus, no cars on the balance sheet anymore!
 So what’s better: a car allowance or a company car?
 The answer is neither.